nmarsollier/viaduct/shared/codegen/impldocs/bytecodegen.md

 The central schema tests are _highly_ redundant.
 For example, we run the same battery of tests against every `enum` GRT in the central schema, of which there are a few hundred.
 It's highly unlikely that the 101-th `enum` in the schema represents a test case any different from the 100 prior `enum`s already tested.
 You might call this "needle in the hay stack" testing.
 While the 101-th `enum` is not likely to expose a bug, it just might.
 Tenants do crazy things - which makes them awesome testcase generators.
 We don't yet know how to separate the needle/crazy-tenant-thing from the hay-stack/super-redundant-testing, so we test the central schema exhaustively, using our tenants as test-case generators.
 (Again, when a crazy tenant thing triggers a bug in our code, we turn that "crazy" thing into a regression case in the test schema.)

-(TODO: we talked about making the central schema tests part of the staging delploy pipeline, if that happens mention it here.)
+(TODO: we talked about making the central schema tests part of the staging deploy pipeline, if that happens mention it here.)

 ## Legacy vs test Kotlin generation